Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Christmas Eve in Utqiagvik. Please enjoy.

 “Merry Christmas, Santa.”

 “I need to get going.
 It was good talking to you, though, Bill.
-It’s good to talk to an adult for once, besides the wife I mean and a few of the elves.
-I love kids but I need a conversation with a grown-up every now and again, though I suppose all of you are kids compared to me.”
-He let out a belly laugh most are accustomed to hearing from good old Saint Nick.
+It’s good to talk to an adult for once, besides the wife I mean and a few of the elves and the occasional toddler that stays up too late.
+I love kids but I need a conversation with a grown man every now and again, though I suppose all of you are kids compared to me.”
+He let out a belly laugh customarily associated with good old Saint Nick.

 “How much do I owe you?”